Hafiz Mohamad Ibrahim: Personal and Education life

 Born at Mohalla Qazi Sarai 1st in Nagina in 1888, Hafiz Ibrahim was educated at Rajkiya Diksha Vidyalaya and joined Aligarh Muslim University for higher studies.

 His son Atiqur Rahman represented Nagina (Assembly constituency) 4th and 5th Legislative Assembly of Uttar Pradesh, serving from March 1967 to March 1974.

-His another son Azizur Rahman (politician) was a four-time MLA, Rehman was a minister in the state four times.
+His another son Azizur Rahman was a four-time MLA, Rehman was a minister in the state four times.
 He represented Bijnor (Assembly constituency) 06th Legislative Assembly of Uttar Pradesh 08th Legislative Assembly of Uttar Pradesh and 09th Legislative Assembly of Uttar Pradesh In office Mar 1974 Nov 1989.

 Career

 Ibrahim also was a student leader and was elected as union secretary at AMU.
 In 1919, he joined the independence movement.
 After joining Congress he was a delegate at the Nagpur convention.
 Later, during the 1942 movement, he was arrested and sent to Fatehgarh Jail.

 After independence.
 Ibrahim was a member of the Rajya Sabha and became a cabinet minister in Nehru’s ministry in 1958.
 He held important portfolios as irrigation, waqf, PWD, food and civil supplies.
 During this period he was instrumental in shaping the waqf act.

 Later he played important role in the Sindhu river dispute between India and Pakistan.
 He was also behind according university status to Roorkee Engineering College.
 He also organised a convention of Muslim MPs and MLAs in Lucknow.
 He became Governor of Punjab in 1966.
+The convention was conceptualised with the help of his trusted friend Nirmal Chandra Chaturvedi, MLC.